Midwestern Criminal Justice Association

 • Entries for this competition are limited to a single submission per participant.

 Awards will be announced and distributed during the MCJA business meeting at the annual conference and students participating in the competition must be present at that meeting to receive an award.
-The best poster from each of two divisions (graduate and undergraduate) will receive $75.00.
+The best poster from each of three divisions (undergraduate, Master's, PhD) will receive $75.00.
 Evaluations will be based on the rubric found here.

-To learn more about the Undergraduate and Graduate Poster Competition, please contact Breanne Pleggenkuhle.
+To learn more about the Undergraduate and Graduate Poster Competition, please contact Lisa Bostaph or the MCJA Board. .

 Graduate